ihmeuw/vivarium_public_health/docs/source/glossary.rst

         the simulant's position in the cumulative distribution of a risk factor and is used as input to the :term:`PPF`.
 See :ref:`propensity_concept`.

+    Calibration Constant
+        A value, typically derived from the :term:`population attributable fraction <PAF>`, that adjusts a target rate so that, after :term:`relative risk <Relative Risk>` multiplication, the population-level rate remains consistent with input data.
+        See :ref:`calibration_constant_concept`.

+    Log-Linear Model
+        A dose–response model in which the logarithm of the :term:`relative risk <Relative Risk>` is proportional to the difference between a :term:`simulant's <Simulant>` exposure and the :term:`TMREL`.
+        See :ref:`log_linear_risk_effect_concept`.

+    Population Attributable Fraction
+    PAF
+        The proportion of a target rate (e.g., disease incidence) in the population that is attributable to exposure to a given risk factor.
+Typically used to compute the :term:`calibration constant <Calibration Constant>`.
+        See :ref:`calibration_constant_concept`.

+    Relative Risk
+        A measure of how much more likely an outcome is for a :term:`simulant <Simulant>` at a given exposure level compared to a reference level.
+Used by risk effect components to modify target rates such as disease incidence or mortality.
+        See :ref:`relative_risk_concept`.

+    Theoretical Minimum-Risk Exposure Distribution
+    TMRED
+        The distribution of exposure levels at which the risk to health is at a theoretical minimum.
+The midpoint of this distribution defines the :term:`TMREL`.
+        See :ref:`relative_risk_concept`.

+    Theoretical Minimum-Risk Exposure Level
+    TMREL
+        The exposure level at which the risk to health is at a theoretical minimum, typically computed as the midpoint of the :term:`TMRED`.
+Relative risks are normalized so that the :term:`relative risk <Relative Risk>` at the TMREL equals 1.
+        See :ref:`relative_risk_concept`.